Skip to main content

 Smoke detector batteries generally last around eight to 10 months, but they can sometimes last a little longer.
 However, it's a good idea to change your batteries at least once a year, even if you haven't seen any indicators that they are low.

-A smart smoke detector from a company like Vivint sends phone notifications that alert you when your detector’s battery is low so you don’t have to guess.
+A smart smoke detector like Vivint's will send notifications alerting you when your detector's battery is low, so you don't have to guess.

 Sometimes the red light on your smoke detector means nothing is wrong.